Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/getsmooth/_index.md

 ---
 title: getSmooth
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/getsmooth/
+url: /php-java/aspose.slides/chartseries/getsmooth/
 ---

-## getSmooth()  function
+## getSmooth()  method

  Represents curve smoothing.
 True if curve smoothing is turned on for the line chart or scatter chart.
  Applies only to line and scatter connected by lines charts.
  Read/write  boolean.

-### Result
+### Returns
 boolean